 = .8208 kWe-h / kg CO2

 The effect of a $200 / CO2 tonne carbon tax is to increase the cost of electricity obtained by combustion of coal by about:

 ($200 / 1000 kg CO2) / (.8208 kWe-h / kg CO2) = $.244 / kWe-h.

-The time frame necessary to effect a conversion from coal to new nuclear is thought to be about ten years.
-This author strongly recommends that for electricity generation Ontario goes immediately to a fossil carbon tax of $200 / CO2 tonne in order to rapidly repay the existing electricity stranded debt principal, thus enabling Ontario government guarantees of financing for at least part of the Ontario Power Authority's Integrated Power System Plan (OPA IPSP).
-The fossil carbon tax on the transportation and heating sectors should be brought in more slowly because application of a fossil carbon tax to those sectors will cause an increase in electricity load, requiring additional generation and transmission capacity that presently does not exist.
+The fossil carbon tax on the transportation and heating sectors should be brought in gradually because application of a fossil carbon tax to those sectors will cause an increase in electricity load, requiring construction of additional generation and transmission capacity that presently does not exist.